vp89/vp89.github.io/books.md

 From most to least recently read, highly recommended books have a (+1) at the start.

+**Building a High-performance Team (Pluralsight)**

+Mixing it up with some non-technical stuff, I liked the 10 characteristics.
+Overall was very "shallow", was hoping for some deeper insights on the topic.

 **Domain-Driven Design Fundamentals (Pluralsight)**

 Most of the stuff I thought sensible seems orthogonal to OOP, though the course really pitches that "rich domain model" ORM-heavy